West Midlands Combined Authority

-The West Midlands Combined Authority (WMCA) is the combined authority for the West Midlands metropolitan county in the United Kingdom.
+The West Midlands Combined Authority (WMCA) is the combined authority for the ceremonial county of the West Midlands, England, comprising the county's seven metropolitan borough councils.
 It was established on 17 June 2016 by statutory instrument under the Local Democracy, Economic Development and Construction Act 2009.
 It is a strategic authority with powers over transport, economic development and regeneration.

 Structure

 The authority consists of seven indirectly elected constituent members, each a directly elected councillor from one of the seven West Midlands county local authorities, as well as the Mayor of the West Midlands, who is directly elected by the county's residents.

 There are currently thirteen non-constituent members, made up of three Local Enterprise Partnerships, as well as ten local authorities from outside the West Midlands county.
 There are also four 'observer organisations' (organisations awaiting non-constituent membership and non-voting observers).

 Laura Shoaf became CEO on 10 November 2021, and in May 2025 announced her intention to stand down from 17 June.
 She was appointed a Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours "for services to economic regeneration in the West Midlands", having previously been managing director of Transport for West Midlands.